CaioCeretta/github-coder-speedrun/convit3-digital/apps/mobile/comments.md

 The difference between the folder being named as [id] and have a page.tsx inside it, is merely user preference, both will have the same result

+For the routing of the event detail page, as we are working with stacks in the RootLayout, we'll go to that file and create a new <Stack.Screen> with the name of the routes we are going in, in this case name="(stack)/eventos/[id]".